tumblr/tumblr.php/README.md

 ```
 You can also use the variable `$_GET` to recover `$oauthVerifier`.

-If everything runs correctly, you will receive the definitive tokens, which can be extracted this way
+If everything runs correctly, you should receive the definitive tokens, which may be extracted this way
 ``` php
 parse_str((string) $response->body, $tokens);
 ```